 The Empty Nesters group gives an opportunity to socialize to those whose children have grown and left home or those who never had children.
 We meet most months, usually for a Sunday brunch, dairy pot luck, schmoozing, and to discuss a topic of choice.
 Topics have included discussing a guest speaker at the shul such as Rabbi Stone talking about Mussar, favorite books recently read, the Jewish film festival, memories of the high holidays, Medicare supplements, and we have also seen films of Jewish interest and read short plays aloud.
 Singles as well as couples are warmly invited.

 This group for young adults in their 20s and 30s, provides religious and social network opportunities for graduate students and young professionals.
 Many members of our group become active members of our community who attend, and lead, Shabbat morning services.
 Programs include: film showings, Shabbat dinners, Food and Friends Groups, drinks in Rabbi Borodin’s sukkah, cooking for Shabbos chefs, and more.
 If you are interested in getting involved, please contact Rachel Wachtel.

 Food & Friends

-An annual CBS program with over 100 participants, Food and Friends consists of five (5) monthly potluck meetings.
+An annual CBS program with over 100 participants, Food and Friends consists of five monthly potluck meetings on Sundays.
 Most groups meet for dinner, some meet for brunch, or some choose to meet for a mix of brunch and dinner times.
 Meetings are hosted in a rotating fashion at participants’ homes.
-Participants study a variety of topics using texts provided by the organizers, as a foundation for conversation while sharing a meal.
+Participants study using provided texts, as a foundation for conversation while sharing a meal.
 Groups are formed with a goal of individuals and families getting to know other congregants better and building bonds across neighborhoods within our CBS community.
-If you are interested in getting involved, please contact the Program Director.